 Frito-Lay: Brand overview

 Frito-Lay is an American subsidiary of PepsiCo Corporation.
-It specializes in quick snacks, including potato and corn chips in various flavors.
-Fritos, Cheetos, Doritos, Tostitos, Lay’s, Ruffles, Rold Gold, Walkers, and several others are trademarks of Frito-Lay.
+It specializes in various flavors of quick snacks, including potato and corn chips.
+Fritos, Cheetos, Doritos, Tostitos, Lay’s, Ruffles, Rold Gold, Walkers, and others are Frito-Lay trademarks.
 The company was founded in 1961 and has its headquarters in Plano, Texas.

 The story of Frito-Lay begins with two entrepreneurs, Charles Elmer Doolin and Herman W. Lay, who started their own snack companies in Texas and Tennessee, respectively, in 1932.
 Doolin’s Frito Company brought corn chips into the market, while Lay’s Company introduced potato chips.
 Over the years, these businesses grew, giving America beloved snacks like Fritos, Cheetos, and Lay’s chips.